Announcement Type: New and Competing Continuation.

 3. Other Requirements

-A. All schools and training programs must have current, unrestricted accreditation by American Psychological Association (APA).
-All institutions must be fully accredited without restrictions.
+A. All schools and training programs must have current, unrestricted accreditation by the American Psychological Association (APA).
+All institutions must be fully accredited without restrictions at the time of application.

 B. All universities and colleges currently participating and submitting competing continuation proposals must include new objectives for this project period.